 3. Prospect Hill Park, Waltham

-Just 17 minutes driving from the city, Prospect Hill offers great sledding hills and a great view of the city.
+Just 17 minutes driving from the city, Prospect Hill offers great sledding hills and a great view of Boston.
 Fun fact: this hill is reportedly where George Washington himself raised the first American flag into the air.
 Make sure to keep pets on a leash though and be cautious as coyotes do inhabit this park.

 4. Larz Anderson Park, Brookline